-Happy birthday to Johan van der Velde, who was born on this day in 1956 in Rijsbergen, Netherlands.
+A belated happy birthday to Johan van der Velde, who was born on December 12, 1956 in Rijsbergen, Netherlands.

-The Dutch cyclist is best known for winning the maillot blanc in the 1980 Tour de France for being the best young rider under 25, also placing 12th overall that year’s French Grand Tour.
+The Dutch rider is best known for winning the maillot blanc in the 1980 Tour de France for being the best young rider under 25, while also placing 12th overall in his debut French Grand Tour.

 During next year’s Tour, van der Velde won two stages, and again finished 12th in the overall classification.

-Van der Velde stood out in the peloton for his lean, long-legged appearance, his smooth pedaling style and his long hair.
-He rode in support of riders such as Joop Zoetemelk, whom he could pace over mountains at impressive speed, but he was also capable of winning on his own.
-Success came to him early and, he said in an interview with the author Jan Siebelink (“Pijn is genot”) that he had trouble coping when that success began to dry up.
-Van der Velde said he remembered shivering at the start of an Italian race, the skin of his arms wrinkled in goosebumps, because of the amphetamine he had taken just to start.
+Van der Velde stood out in the peloton for his lean, long-legged appearance, smooth pedaling style and long hair.
+And, despite riding in support of veteran riders such as Joop Zoetemelk, whom he could pace over mountains at impressive speed, he was also capable of winning on his own

-His manager at Ti-Raleigh, Peter Post, said he had always considered van der Velde the son that he had never had.
+Legendary Ti-Raleigh team director, Peter Post, once described van der Velde as being the son he never had.